GoogleChrome/developer.chrome.com/site/en/blog/extension-safety-hub/index.md

 If an issue has been resolved, the notification will be automatically cleared.
 The notification will not be displayed for an extension which has been [notified of a possible violation][violation-notification] and has been given time to address the issue or appeal.

-For most users, they are most likely to encounter this feature in the "Privacy and security" section of the settings page.
+Users are most likely to encounter this feature in the "Privacy and security" section of the settings page.

 <figure>
   {% Img src="image/wVNVUJS8Z8O04i1tJKSdsp6nkRQ2/QgVuPAOzxISY05yD7cND.png", alt="Chrome will highlight these extensions in the Privacy and security settings", width="800", height="537", class="screenshot" %}
   <figcaption>
-  Chrome will highlight these extensions in the Privacy and security settings
+  Chrome will highlight these extensions in the "Privacy and security" settings.
   </figcaption>
 </figure>